peterberbec/FileList/README.md

 ncurses, so I hacked together a line-clearing method.
 This integrates into the Windows "Send-To" menu, so you can run it from File Explorer.

+Default behavior is to read directory until 350MB/second is reached.

 One argument is required - the directory to be scanned.
 Put it in Quotes to make life easier - long-filenames and spaces in directroy names.

 The second argument can be two things.

 Argument 2, choice 1 - goal time.
-If the read completes in this time, quit.\
+If the read completes in this many seconds, quit.\
 Argument 2, choice 2 - /f or /false.
 If this is set, never stop reading.

 Example A: